Metatarsalgia is characterized

 and in the vast majority of

-the time it is shifted onto the
+the time it is shifted onto the head of the

-![]() This atypical
+This improper

-shifting is what causes all of
+shifting of the weight from the 1st metatarsal bone is what causes all of

 the pain, swelling and burning